ddamato/complementary.space/src/pages/index.md

 }
 ```

-Downstream component and application developers can leverage `em` units to target specific typography components and adjust text size as needed.
-The `em` unit will use the current font-size found in the density shift as a multiplier.[^em] In the example below, the `<h2/>` font-size will be 1.5 times the size found within the current density.
-This means that the resulting size of the text will be different at each density shift but propotionally the same in relation to all other text.
+Downstream component and application developers can leverage `em` units to target specific typography components and adjust the size of text as needed.
+The `em` unit will use the current font size found in the density shift as a multiplier.[^em] In the example below, the `<h2/>` font size will be 1.5 times the size found within the current density.
+This means that the resulting size of the text will be different at each density shift but proportionally the same in relation to all other text.

 ```css
 h2 {